theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 ### Authentication via Azure Active Directory
-This method uses OAuth 2.0 and Azure AD for authentication.
-Compared to *Authentication via Access Key*, it allows a more granular way of authorizing access to a storage account and its individual storage containers.
+Authentication via Azure Active Directory uses OAuth 2.0 and Azure AD for authentication.
+Compared to *Authentication via Access Key*, this option allows a more granular way of authorizing access to a storage account and its individual storage containers.
 General information about this method of authentication can be found in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app).

 #### Prerequisites